 Physical education: Physical education is an important component of a balanced educational program.
 The school has a large attached, indoor gym.
 Students have physical education two days per week.

-Spanish: Students in grades Kindergarten - 8th have Spanish one day per week.
+Spanish: Students in grades Kindergarten - 8th attend Spanish class one day per week.

 Computer education: Technology is infused into the curriculum at St. Barbara.
 To better help students with basic operation of the computer and word processing, students in grade 3-5 have a structured class one day per week.